BelgianDom/PlexAdultMetadata/README.md

 * Determine correct movie / episode / ticket without needing to rename the file
 * Provide sorted search results from the website when the filename does not contain enough information (or incorrect information)
 * Provide a framework which makes it easy to support new/more websites
+* Cache website data, for two reasons:
+  * Limit the load on the website to the absolute minimum
+  * Provide fast matching and searching such that adding a whole library of movies is easy and fast

+## Installation

+TO DO

+## Matching

+The process of finding metadata for a movie consists of the following steps:

+1. Determine website the movie belongs to.
+   * Can be based on both the file name and directory name.
+I.e. if the file names are nonsensical, placing them inside a directory named after the website will still yield a proper match.
+   * Unless otherwise notes, matching is case-insensitive.
+   * Different matches have different priorities.
+The more accurate a match is, the higher its priority.
+This prevents a small match like "filename starts with IR" to match a file to the wrong website.
+   * How this is matched is documented for each Producer / Website below.

+2. Find the movie / episode / show.
+This usually results in one or more search results.
+If the match is certain, the search result will show as a 100% match.
+Common ways to find matching movies are:
+   * Matching the movie release date (see Supported Date Formats below)
+   * Matching the movie id
+   * Matching words in the filename (title, actor, etc.) to movie information
+   * Unless otherwise notes, matching is case-insensitive.
+   * How this is matched is documented for each Producer / Website below.

 ## Supported Date Formats